Eleveres/simple_sockets/README.md

 **Note:** This example should only be used as a demonstration and not production since the code doesn't check for errors and does not supplies an efficient way of sending files over sockets.
-(Should read chunks of data not the hole file at once to avoid using to up to much space in the RAM)
+(Should read chunks of data not the whole file at once to avoid using to up to much space in the RAM)